ATCO Australia Pty Ltd ACN 091 033 546

 When we no longer require your information, we’ll ensure that we take reasonable steps to destroy your information or ensure that it is de-identified.

 We may also use your Personal Information for sending you information, including promotional material, about us or our products and services, as well as the products and services of our related entities and third parties, now and in the future.
 Such marketing activates may be via direct mail, email, SMS and MMS messages.

-You can contact us using the contact details specified on page 1 above if you do not want to receive marketing information from us, and we will stop sending it to you.
+You can contact us using the details specified above if you do not want to receive marketing information from us, and we will stop sending it to you.

 You are entitled to access Personal Information that we hold about you.
 If you request access to your Personal Information, in ordinary circumstances we will give you full access to your Personal Information.
 However, there may be some legal or administrative reasons to deny access.
 If we refuse your request to access your Personal Information, we will provide you with reasons for the refusal.

 We take all reasonable steps to ensure that any Personal Information we collect and use is accurate, complete and up-to-date.
 To assist us in this, you need to provide true, accurate, current and complete information about yourself as requested, and properly update the information provided to us to keep it true, accurate, current and complete.
-Please contact us in any of the ways specified in in section 1 above if you believe that the Personal Information is inaccurate or incomplete, and we will use all reasonable efforts to correct the information.
+Please contact us in any of the ways specified in the introduction if you believe that the Personal Information is inaccurate or incomplete, and we will use all reasonable efforts to correct the information.

 ATCO takes reasonable steps to protect the Personal Information which it holds from misuse, interference and loss; and, from unauthorised access, modification or disclosure.